 Document Delivery of Articles

-Olson Library subscribes to over 60,000 periodicals (magazines and journals) available online.
-Students are encouraged to use the online full-text library resources, which are available to all NMU students through online databases which contain full-text articles, or by using the or Full-Text link in the database.
+Olson Library subscribes to over 85,000 periodicals (magazines and journals) online.
+Students are encouraged to use the online full-text library resources, which are available to all NMU students through online databases which contain full-text articles, or by using the @NMU link or NMU logo in the database.
 Periodicals are not loaned to students.
-However, photocopies of specific articles not available online will be e-mailed to students.
-These photocopied articles do not need to be returned to the Library.
-Request articles through Step #3 of or use the interlibrary loan form.
+However, photocopies of specific articles not available online will be emailed to students.
+These articles do not need to be returned to the Library.

 Circulation of Library materials owned by NMU

-Books, government documents, and other materials owned by Olson Library will be loaned and sent to DLS students whose residence is off-campus and their public library does not participate in MeLCat.
+Books, government documents, and other materials owned by Olson Library will be loaned and sent to DLS students whose local public library does not participate in MeLCat.

 We encourage students living in Michigan to request these materials through MeLCat using your local/hometown public library.

-However, for those students who do not have a local library, they may access the online catalog to determine what the library owns, and then request items from Olson Library using the interlibrary loan form.
+However, for those students who do not have a local library, they may access the library catalog through OneSearch (library home page) to determine what the library owns, and then request items from Olson Library using OneSearch system or the interlibrary loan form.
 Students without Internet access may mail or fax requests to Olson Library using the Loan/Article Photocopy Request form.
 These forms will be sent to students who do not have Internet access.

 Items requested by students will be retrieved from the shelves and checked out to the student using the student's Library barcode.
 The item(s) will be mailed directly to students using U.S. mail service.
 The library reserves the right to limit the number of items mailed.
-Due dates will be assigned in accordance with standard library loan periods, which is five (5) weeks for most items.
+Due dates will be assigned in accordance with standard library loan periods.
 To return borrowed items, students should mail the materials using U.S. postal service, book rate.
 The library will accept the postmark date as the return date.
 In some instances, materials may be sent and returned to the library at the course site location.
 Overdue fines and charges for damaged or lost items will be assessed as per standard library policies.

-Materials may be renewed via the library catalog by log in to your account, by sending an email, or by contacting the Public Services Desk at (906) 227-2260.
+Materials may be renewed via the library catalog by going into OneSearch & logging into your account, by sending an email, or by contacting the Public Services Desk at (906) 227-2250.
 Be sure to include your name, author and title of the item to be renewed, and the barcode number (inside back page).

 Delivery Time: Students should plan ahead to account for delivery times.
 Please allow a minimum of ten days for receipt of requested materials from Olson Library.